 NOTE: Different Journals and Disciplines will use different terms to mean similar things.
 If instead of "Method" or "Methodology" you see a heading that says "Research Design" or "Data Collection," you have a similar indicator that the scholar-authors have done original research.

 Look for the section called RESULTS.
 This details what the author(s) found out after conducting their research.

-Charts, Tables, Graphs, Maps and other displays will help to summarize and present the findings of the research.
-(These will be much different than the kinds of tables and bright color photos seen in a popular magazine like Newsweek or a newspaper like USA Today.)
+Charts, Tables, Graphs, Maps and other displays help to summarize and present the findings of the research.

 A Discussion indicates the significance of findings, acknowledges limitations of the research study, and suggests further research.

-A FINAL NOTE: If you are ever unclear about whether a particular article is appropriate to use in your paper, it is best to show that article to your professor and discuss it with her or him.
-The professor is the final judge since s/he will be assigning your grade!
+A FINAL NOTE: If you are ever unclear about whether a particular article is appropriate to use in your paper, it is best to show that article to your professor and discuss it with them.
+The professor is the final judge since they will be assigning your grade.